rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

     - Checking for UB
          - Note that the verification tutorial *begins* with an example that testing doesn't handle at all!

+# Unit Testing (optional)

+(BCP: I'd like to introduce unit testing at the very start, but the Fulminate instructions are currently quite hard to follow!
+(When) can we improve that?)

+(We may actually want to go straight to PBT long term, because unit testing will be integrated with build systems, unit testing infrastructure, etc., so more complicated to set up.
+Hard to predict exactly how this will look as we scale.)

+- Hello-world example of unit testing

+- instructions for running unit tests themselves
+    - an exercise to try it out on min3
+    - an exercise to find a bug in a variant of min3
+    - couple more (similar, optional) exercises

+TODO: Complete instructions for running Fulminate on the min3 example.

 ## Case studies